Container Orchestration Beyond Just Kubernetes

 - Ecosystem: tooling, community, and cloud provider support

-- Flexibility in deployment options and workload types
+- Flexibility in deployment options and supported workload types

 1. Kubernetes

-The industry standard for container orchestration originally developed by Google.
-Kubernetes offers advanced features like auto-scaling, self-healing, rolling updates, and service discovery.
-Supported by all major cloud providers with the largest ecosystem of tools and extensions.
+The industry standard for container orchestration originally developed by Google and now maintained by the CNCF.
+Kubernetes offers advanced features like horizontal and vertical auto-scaling, self-healing, rolling updates, service discovery, and ingress management.
+Supported by all major cloud providers as managed services (EKS, GKE, AKS), it has by far the largest ecosystem of tools, operators, and extensions in the container world.

 Pros

-- +Available as managed service on all major cloud providers
+- +Available as managed service on AWS, Google Cloud, and Azure

 Cons